sts10/tidy/readme.markdown

 As an example, let's say we had a 10,000-word list that contained the one-character word "a" on it.
 Given that it's 10,000 words, we'd expect each word to add an additional ~13.28 bits of entropy.
 That would mean a three-word passphrase would give users 39.86 bits of entropy.
 However!
 If a user happened to get "a-a-a" as their passphrase, a brute force method shows that entropy to be only 14.10 bits (4.7 * 3 words).
 Thus we can say that it falls below the "brute force line", a phrase I made up.

-If you want Tidy to refuse to generate lists that fall _below_ this line, pass in the `-b`/`--brute` flag.
-If you just want to know if a given generated list falls above or below this line, use the `-A`/`--attributes` flag.
+To see if a given generated list falls above or below this line, use the `-A`/`--attributes` flag.

 ### An even more strict "line"